A pedestrian walkway in Miami (near FIU) collapsed on March 15, 2018. Six people were killed. Also, eight people were injured.

 As the accident investigation develops, we’ll know the probable cause of the collapse.

 Is There a Cap on How Much Family Members Can Recover for Pain and Suffering?

 Yes, though it is not a one size fits all answer.

 To get an idea of the cap on pain and suffering compensation in a Florida wrongful death case, look at what Florida’s Third District Court of Appeals (3rd DCA) and the Florida Supreme Court say is an unreasonable payout.

-This case will likely be filed in Miami-Dade County state court since the collapse occurred here and MCM is a Florida corporation.
+Thus far, everyone has sued in Miami-Dade County state court.
+They did so because the collapse occurred here.
+Further, MCM is a Florida corporation.

-If a big verdict gets awarded in a Miami court, which is where this case would be filed, the trial court has the ability to lower the verdict.
-If the trial court won’t lower the verdict, the case would get appealed to the 3rd DCA.
+If a big verdict gets awarded, the trial court has the ability to lower the verdict.
+If the trial court won’t lower the verdict, the defendants will likely ask an appeals court to lower the verdict.
 The 3rd DCA has the power to lower or approve the verdict.

 The 3rd DCA is likely to approve a multi-million dollar verdict for pain and suffering in these 3 instances:

 The above 3 scenarios usually result in the highest payouts for pain and suffering.

 This is because courts consider these to be very close, dependent relationships.